juchengquan/SCENREDPY/README.md

 SCENREDPY is a scenario reduction tool modeling the random data processes realized in Python.

 Updated on 20190311:
-- Migrated from the other account.
+- Migrated from one of my another account.
 - Add several new test datasets.